CSS00/18652/README.md

-# 18652
-18-652 Assignment: A Chat Room App Developed with Node.js
+# 18-652 Assignment: ChatRoom App
+This ChatRoom App is a simple group-chat app developed with **Node.js**.
+Here is a Short Demo: [Short Demo of the Chat Room App](https://www.youtube.com/watch?v=Hn2EP7UwO94)
+  > Please watch it 1.25xSpeed because I speak quite slowly.